aphyr/ustate/README.markdown

     emailer.tell 'you@gmail.com', 'state = "error" or state = "critical"'
     emailer.tell 'you@gmail.com', 'service =~ "mysql%"'

+Aggregating states
+---

+UState can fold together states matching some criteria to provide a more general overview of a complex system.
+Folds are executed in a separate thread and polled from the index every aggregator.interval seconds.

+config.rb:

+    # Add together the metrics for all feed mergers on any host.
+    # The resulting state has service name 'feed merger', but no host.
+    aggregator.sum 'service = "feed merger" and host != null', host: nil

+    # Average latencies
+    aggregator.average 'service = "api latency"'

+    # You can also pass any block to aggregator.fold.
+The block will be called
+    # with an array of states matching your query.
+    aggregator.fold 'service = "custom"' do |states|
+      UState::State.new(
+        service: 'some crazy result',
+        metric_f: states.map(&:metric_f).max
+      )
+    end

+Graphite
+---

+UState can forward metrics to Graphite.
+Just specify a query matching states you'd like to forward.
+Forwarding is performed in a separate thread, and polled from the index every graphite.interval seconds.

+config.rb:

+    graphite.host = 'foo'
+    graphite.port = 12345

+    # Submit states every 5 seconds
+    graphite.interval = 5

+    # Send everything without a host
+    graphite.graph 'host = null'

+    # And also include the disk use on all nodes
+    graphite.graph 'service = "disk"'

 Custom hooks
 ------------

 config.rb:

     # Log all states received to console.
     index.on_state do |s|
       p s